Interview with Alyza Taguilaso

 His father’s father’s father was the best

-at flying planes, you know,
+at flying planes, you know, said the stewardess,

 as we buckled our seatbelts tighter.
 The aircraft in steep descent